nafisanazlee/nafisanazlee.github.io/_pages/about.md

   - /about.html
 ---

-This is Nafisa Karim Nazlee, an undergraduate student at [BRAC University](https://bracu.ac.bd) majoring in Mathematics with minors in Physics and Computer science.
+This is Nafisa Karim Nazlee, an undergraduate student at [BRAC University](https://bracu.ac.bd).
+My interests include Mathematics, Physics and Computer Science.
 I make notes on interesting classes I attend, and you can find the notes [here](https://nafisanazlee.github.io/notes/).
-I also like to sing, paint and play the guitar sometimes.
-I am also interested in philosophy and linguistics.
+I enjoy singing, painting, and occasionally playing the guitar.
+I'm also interested in philosophy and linguistics.

 Contact me
 ======